Understanding Principal Component Analysis (PCA): Theory

 \end{align*}

-The maximization problem under such constraints can be solved by Lagrange’s undetermined multiplier method.
+Such a maximization problem under constraints can be solved by the Lagrange multiplier method.

-That is, the Lagrange multiplier is $\lambda$ and the Lagrange function
+That is, with the Lagrange multiplier as $\lambda$, the Lagrange function:

 \begin{align}